dojwB/ParadoxPlusTweaks/README.md

 ## Changelog
 Build 52 (Begonia)
-* Dynamic installer that enables MIUI and AOSP Oreo support
 * Universal rollout
+* New Dynamic installer that enables MIUI and AOSP Oreo support on supported devices
 * Minor tweaks/changes/fixes
 * Upgraded to Unity 3.1